1. Get started

 Pin

-• Click Pin/unpin timetable tool and then click card(s), day(s), period(s) or resource(s) you want to pin/unpin, or
+1. Click Pin tool and then click on the cards, days, periods or resources you want to pin/unpin

-• Right mouse click any card, day, period, resource and choose Pin/Unpin from the context menu
+• Alternatively, right-click any card, day, period or resource and choose Pin or Unpin from the context menu

 Video tutorial: How to pin cards